MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 - Various C++ Standard Library type traits have the precondition "T shall be a complete type".
 Although the compiler now enforces this more strictly, it may not enforce it in all situations.
 (Because C++ Standard Library precondition violations trigger undefined behavior, the Standard doesn't guarantee enforcement.)

-- The C++ Standard Library does not support /clr:oldSyntax.
+- The C++ Standard Library does not support `/clr:oldSyntax`.

 - The C++11 specification for common_type<> had unexpected and undesired consequences; in particular, it makes common_type\<int, int>::type return int&&.
 Therefore, the compiler implements the Proposed Resolution for Library Working Group issue 2141, which makes common_type\<int, int="">::type return int.

      As a side-effect of this change, the identity case no longer works (common_type\<T> does not always result in type T).
 This complies with the Proposed Resolution, but it breaks any code that relied on the previous behavior.

-     If you require an identity type trait, don't use the non-standard std::identity that's defined in <type_traits>                 because it won't work for \<void>                 .
+     If you require an identity type trait, don't use the non-standard `std::identity` that's defined in \<type_traits> because it won't work for \<void>.
 Instead, implement your own identity type trait to suit your needs.
 Here's an example:

     ```cpp
     template < typename T> struct Identity {